andrelouw/app-template/Documentation/ProjectStructure.md

 The `Tuist` directory holds all the `ProjectDescriptionHelpers` which powers all the `Tuist` commands and automation.

 See [the Tuist docs](https://docs.tuist.io/guides/helpers) for more details.

+### Test Plans
+This directory contains the project's test plans.

 ### Workspace.swift
 The `Workspace.swift` file serves as the manifest to generate the main workspace for the project using [Tuist](#tuist).